Teach English Online: Be a Digital Nomad

 Teaching English online isn't difficult.
 In fact, you need surprisingly little:

-• A VOIP (voice over internet Protocol) service, such as Skype or Google Hangouts.
+A VOIP (voice over internet Protocol) service, such as Zoom, Skype, or Google Meetings.

 Throw in some digital teaching materials, and you are ready to hang out your virtual shingle!

 Teaching online requires an adequate and stable internet connection.
-To see required speeds for Skype, check out this easy-to-follow piece on the required internet speed to run Skype.
+To see required speeds for VOIP software, check out this easy-to-follow piece on the required internet speed to run Zoom.
 While internet speeds are improving around the world, before renting in a developing country or small town, it is advisable to request a speed test from the landlord.
 A free speed test can be run in less than one minute on sites such as SPEEDTEST, and the results can be emailed directly to you.

 Combine Teaching Online and Slow Travel